fahimnirjon/Airbnb/README.md

 - Manage Users Page.
 - Sidebar modifications.
 - Secure client and server routes.
-- Become a host Button function
+- Become a host Button functio

 ### Packages and api docs used in this project: